spreedated/grapevine/README.md

 - Have a question you can't find an answer for in the documentation?
 For the fastest and best results, ask your questions on [StackOverflow](https://stackoverflow.com) using [#grapevine](https://stackoverflow.com/questions/tagged/grapevine?sort=newest).
 Make sure you include the version of Grapevine you are using, the platform you using it on, code samples and any specific error messages you are seeing.

 - **Issues created to ask "how to" questions will be closed.**

-## Contributing

-We welcome contributions from the community!
-In order to ensure the best experience for everyone, before creating an issue or submitting a pull request, please see the [contributing guidelines](CONTRIBUTING.md) and the [code of conduct](CODE_OF_CONDUCT.md).
-Failure to adhere to these guidelines can result in significant delays in getting your contributions included in the project.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/scottoffen/grapevine/releases).

 ## License